 In his current role Paul is responsible for new program development, revisioning, partnership-building, strategic planning, development, and publicizing programmatic outcomes.
 Paul earned his Master of Science in Landscape Architecture degree from the State University of New York College of Environmental Science and Forestry (SUNY-ESF) in 2009, having conducted research on visual landscape quality in rural Central New York.
 Additionally, Paul has worked for the National Park Service’s Olmsted Center for Landscape Preservation, the USDA Forest Service, and the Milton J. Rubenstein Museum of Science and Technology.
 He specializes in program design and implementation, visual landscape quality assessment, survey research, statistical analysis, GIS analysis, technical writing, landscape planning, grant writing, and social entrepreneurship.

-Olivia Green serves as the Water Resource Specialist at ASLF.
+Olivia Green serves as the Director of Water Programs at ASLF.
 She holds a JD from the University of California, Berkeley School of Law, MS in Water Resources Policy and Management from Oregon State University, and BS in Geology and Anthropology from the University of Arkansas.
 Prior to joining ASLF, Olivia was a research fellow at the U.S. Environmental Protection Agency where she served as the water law and policy expert on an interdisciplinary team working to quantify the social, ecologic, and economic benefits of clustered green infrastructure installations in neighborhoods experiencing high rates of vacancy and combined sewer overflows.
 Her research interests also include concepts of adaptive water governance, transboundary water resources, and Citizen Stormwater Management.
 Through various internships, collaborations, and grants, she has worked for the U.S. Department of Justice, the Oregon Department of Justice, the Natural Heritage Institute, UNESCO, the World Bank, the City of Corvallis (Oregon), and ETH- Zurich.

 Patrick Sullivan is our Facilities Manager and GIS Technician.
 He recently finished a U.S. Forest Service grant which used forestry to manage wastewater within the city of Syracuse.
 Patrick obtained a Bachelor of Science in Natural Resources Management from SUNY-ESF and an Associate of Science in Geographic Information Systems from SUNY Cayuga after completing a career in the manufacturing industry in gauge & measuring tool repair/calibration and environmental health & safety management.